 ***Department of Education Gainful Employment “Program On-time to Completion.”

 Students who completed the MA program between July 1, 2017 and June 30, 2018 within the Department of Education’s Gainful Employment “Program On-time to Completion” criterion of 30 months reported approximately 86%.
 An additional 13% of the students completed the program in between 3 and 5 years.
 The remaining 1% completed the program in more than 5 years.

 |Cost for Entire Program Completed in Minimum Program Completion Time based on the 2018-19 Catalog|

 |Estimated Total Tuition||Estimated Costs for Books and Supplies|

 Total annual room and board charges:

-Of the 103 MA graduates who completed the program during this time, 77% completed with student loan debt.
+Of the MA graduates that completed on time, 69% completed with student loan debt.